-The Discovery710 PET/CT scanner was installed in early 2013.The tomography is the latest high performance scanner available from General Electric Healthcare.
+The Discovery710 PET/CT scanner was installed in early 2013.The tomography is the latest high-performance scanner available from General Electric Healthcare.
 The scanner employs 13,824 LYSO crystals in 24 detector rings to provide 47 slices per bed position.
 The spatial resolution is ~5mm FWHM.
 The scanner operates in a time of flight (ToF) imaging mode and has a variety of reconstruction options, including SharpIR technology that utilizes point spread function correction to improve lesion detection with high resolution.
 The operating modes include respiratory gating of both CT and PET images and total body scans are possible for patient heights over six feet in a single scan.
-The CT for this system is a 64 slice BrightSpeed Elite system with fast helical volume imaging with low dose capability and ASiR CT adaptive reconstruction algorithms for high quality, low noise images at low mA.
+The CT for this system is a 64-slice BrightSpeed Elite system with fast helical volume imaging with low-dose capability and ASiR CT adaptive reconstruction algorithms for high-quality, low-noise images at low mA.
 Reconstruction matrix size is 512X512 with 1024X1024 display capability.
-Workstations for this PET/CT system include complete packages of software for display and analysis software for Oncologic and Neurology applications.
-Click here for more information on this state of the art research PET/CT scanner.
+Workstations for this PET/CT system include complete packages of software for display and analysis software for oncologic and neurology applications.

-The image process equipment consists of three GE Unix workstations, two GE AW workstations, iMac computer, PCs and a high performance server (Universal 2U Dual Quad-core Xeon with 4 terabytes of disk).
-In addition, there is a high end workstation for processing images for the Inveon micro PET/SPECT/CT scanner.
+The image process equipment consists of three GE Unix workstations, two GE AW workstations, iMac computer, PCs, and a high-performance server (Universal 2U Dual Quad-core Xeon with 4 terabytes of disk).
+The CQCI also uses the MIM Encore image viewing and analysis software.
+In addition, there is a high-end workstation for processing preclinical images.

-The Center has a dedicated research PACS system for archiving and accessing research images.
-The NUMAstore PACS system is configured through an HP six core Dual Xenon CPU server and has a 6TB storage array of 300GB SAS HDD disks that are configured in RAID 6 with hot swap drives and redundant power supplies.
+The CQCI has a dedicated research PACS system for archiving and accessing research images.
+The NUMAstore PACS system is configured through an HP six-core Dual Xenon CPU server and has a 6TB storage array of 300GB SAS HDD disks that are configured in RAID 6 with hot swap drives and redundant power supplies.
 The hardware is expandable to 18TB.
 The operating system is Microsoft Windows 2008 Server OS.
-The system has a high capacity 2 Dual Port NIC which connects via a secured network to scanners and workstations within the Molecular Imaging department.
-There is also a pathway to securely import images from the University enterprise wide PACS system.
-Data is stored with loss-less compression and has incremental back up high density 800GB SAS tapes run on a weekly basis and full system backups monthly.
-The hardware is housed in a main server room at the Huntsman Cancer Institute with security, backup power and a non-water fire suppression system.
+The system has a high capacity 2 Dual Port NIC, which connects via a secured network to scanners and workstations within the molecular imaging department.
+There is also a pathway to securely import images from the University enterprise-wide PACS system.
+Data is stored with loss-less compression and with incremental backup on high-density 800GB SAS tapes on a weekly basis.
+There is full system backup monthly.
+The hardware is housed in a main server room at Huntsman Cancer Institute (HCI) with security, backup power, and a non-water fire suppression system.
 The system interfaces with two PET scanners, a PMOD workstation, and six imaging workstations.

-The Utah Center for Advanced Imaging Research (UCAIR) aims to advance medical imaging technology by applying the tools of physics, mathematics and engineering.
-UCAIR is primarily housed at the Imaging & Neurosciences Center.
-Dr. Hoffman is the Medical Director of UCAIR.
-This aim is achieved by providing:
+The Utah Center for Advanced Imaging Research (UCAIR) aims to advance medical imaging technology by applying the tools of physics, mathematics, and engineering.
+UCAIR is primarily housed at the Imaging and Neurosciences Center.
+Dr. Hoffman is the medical director of UCAIR.
+This aim is achieved by providing the following:

 - Infrastructure and support for grant submittal and management to foster all aspects of research on medical imaging technology